qunitjs/qtap/ARCHITECTURE.md

 * We prefer to write code once in a way that is long-term stable (low maintenance cost), feasible to understand by inexperienced contributors, and thus affordable to audit by secure or sensitive projects that audit their upstream sources.
 For this and other reasons, we only use dependencies that are similarly small and auditable.

-* We maintain a small bundle size that is fast to download, and quick and easy to install.
+* We maintain a small bundle size that is fast to download, and quick and simple to install.
 This includes ensuring our dependencies do not restrict or complicate installation or runtime portability in the form OS constrains or other environment requirements.

 * We will directly depend on at most 5 npm packages.
 Requirements for dependencies: